Lioncourt19/EamonConverter/README.md

 #### Additional String Processing

-After importing the resulting data into a modern system, you will almost certainly need to perform some additional editing.
+After importing the resulting data into Eamon Remastered, you will almost certainly need to perform some additional editing.
 The processing provided by EamonConverter is to make the process less painful by adhere to some predictable rules that will get you most of the way to where you're going.

 * Whitespace is collapsed in Room, Artifact, Effect, and Monster descriptions.
 * Artifact names are converted to lowercase. (e.g. "bag of gold coins")